 Da-Silva to the Rescue

 Although I did not agree with him, thanks to my rigid religious background, which I have long run away from, I felt a leading in my spirit to just listen and reason with him, which I did.
 He showed me Bible passages telling me why I could speak in tongues in the physical and no longer in the dream alone, and it all started to make sense.
 After we finished our long discussion, I escorted him the bus stop and we parted ways.
 I went back to the office and immediately started researching on tongues online.
 I started listening to a lot of views on the matter of the baptism of the Holy Ghost.
 I started watching different teachings on the same matter, and I realized Da-Silva was right.
-I watched Mark Virkler on How to Speak in Tongues and he just rounded everything up, then I joined in the Holy Ghost impartation prayer.
+I watched Mark Virkler on speaking in tongues and he just rounded everything up, then I joined in the Holy Ghost impartation prayer.
 So from that very moment in the office, which was around 6-7pm, with everybody gone, I embarked on the strange journey of speaking in tongues with the faith of receiving the baptism.
 I laughed at myself many times after hearing the kind of jargons I was saying, but then it got better.
 That same night, I spoke for about 15 minutes before going to bed.
 The next day, I spoke all day; Da-Silva came again and I gave him the good news.

 Happily Ever After